lowRISC/lowrisc-site/content/blog/introducing-pirmin-and-laura.md

 which you've licensed - it's just a black box).
 So open hardware at the silicon level is going to be important for the future of computing.

-lowRISC itself is still quite small (but growing), but the team size doesn't reflect the range of people I’m working with day to day, because there's lots of collaboration going on.
+"lowRISC itself is still quite small (but growing), but the team size doesn't reflect the range of people I’m working with day to day, because there's lots of collaboration going on.
 Open source ecosystems have different kinds of organisation and activity in them; lowRISC is focussing on providing quality